ZSH vs Bash – Which Shell is better?

 Choosing the right shell for your system can be a daunting task.
 There are a lot of choices available, with different features and capabilities.
-Two of the most popular shells are Zsh and Bash.
+Two of the most popular shells are Bash and ZSH (Z Shell).
 Both of these shells are powerful and have their own unique advantages and disadvantages.
-In this article, we will be comparing Zsh vs Bash to determine which one is better for your system.
+In this article, we will be comparing the differences between ZSH and Bash to determine which one is better for your system.

 Zsh is a Unix shell that is powerful and highly customizable.
 It has a wide variety of features that make it an attractive choice for users.
-Some of the key features of Zsh include spelling correction, interactive completion, customizing, configuration, performance, security, compatibility, command syntax, aliases, history, execution time, error handling, automation, extensibility, tab completion, complex commands, help system, debugging, remote connections, virtualization, globbing, aliases, cursors, multiplexing, history expansion, globbing, path expansion, extended globbing, autosuggestions, precision completion, plugins, custom prompts, path expansion, pathname expansion, automatic cd, and variables.
+ZSH provides a lot of key features including spelling correction, interactive completion, customizing, configuration, performance, security, compatibility, command syntax, aliases, history, execution time, error handling, automation, extensibility, tab completion, complex commands, help system, debugging, remote connections, virtualization, globbing, aliases, cursors, multiplexing, history expansion, globbing, path expansion, extended globbing, autosuggestions, precision completion, plugins, custom prompts, path expansion, pathname expansion, automatic cd, and variables.

 Overview of Bash